django/django/docs/asgi.rst

 * ``group_discard(group, channel)``, a callable that removes the ``channel`` from the ``group`` if it is in it, and does nothing otherwise.

+* ``group_channels(group)``, a callable that returns an iterable which yields all of the group's member channel names.
+The return value should be serializable with regards to local adds and discards, but best-effort with regards to adds and discards on other nodes.

 * ``send_group(group, message)``, a callable that takes two positional arguments; the group to send to, as a unicode string, and the message to send, as a serializable ``dict``.
 It may raise MessageTooLarge but cannot